Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling

-The major contributions of this paper can be summarized as follows: \begin{itemize} \item We propose the first inverse model to predict optimized solutions to each task query within the continuous task parameter space, thereby addressing the challenge of solving families of EMOPs.

-\item We design an alternating optimization approach that combines acquisition-driven search with conditional generative solution sampling, enabling both efficient multi-task optimization and inverse model building.

-\item We develop a Parametric Multi-Task Multi-Objective Bayesian Optimizer~(PMT-MOBO) with task-aware Gaussian Processes, demonstrating its faster convergence over single-task counterpart empirically and theoretically. \end{itemize}
+\item We propose a novel inverse generative model to predict optimized solutions to each task query within the continuous task parameter space, thereby addressing the challenge of solving families of EMOPs. \item We design an alternating optimization approach that curates the conditional generative solution sampling with acquisition-driven search, enabling both efficient multi-task optimization and inverse model building. \item We develop a Parametric Multi-Task Multi-Objective Bayesian Optimizer~(PMT-MOBO) with task-aware Gaussian Processes, demonstrating its faster convergence over single-task counterparts empirically and theoretically.